 Weekly and daily planning can be done in a day-timer or appointment book.
 Everyone finds the right scheduling tool for them, usually through trial and error.
+Your child may invent his them, usually through trial and error.
 Your child may invent his own scheduling tool.
-This planning is detailed and includes calls to make, things to buy, time set aside to study (including subjects, books, and pages), chores to complete, preparations, errands, babysitting, etc. Everything on the calendar will be on the weekly and daily planning sheet but with a lot more!
+This planning is detailed and includes calls to make, things to buy, time set aside to study (including subjects, books, and pages), chores to complete, preparations, errands, baby-sitting, etc. Everything on the calendar will be on the weekly and daily planning sheet but with a lot more!